arnobt78/AI-Rag-ChatBot-NextJS/README.md

 **Note:** To run this project, you must use the url on your localhost as: `http://localhost:3000/https:/www.wikipedia.org`

-**Note: To check this webpage live, click here:** Its running on localhost properly but having some issue while deploying on Vercel but soon gonna fix it.
+**Note:** Its running on localhost properly but having some issue while deploying on Vercel but soon gonna fix it.

 (To understand more about rag-chat and upstash, watch on youtube: https://www.youtube.com/watch?v=Ka8GoIUhM3g&t=26s )